Orlando Ramón Agosti: Military dictatorship

-Restoration of democracy
+Restoration of democracy, imprisonment and death

 After the restoration of democracy, the former military leaders were tried for crimes committed under the dictatorship in the 1985 Trial of the Juntas.
 In 1985, he was accused of commanding 88 murders, 581 illegal arrests, 278 cases of torture (of which seven resulted in death), 110 thefts in aggravating circumstances, and 11 abductions of minors.
 The Air Force had played a smaller role in the state terrorism during the Dirty War than the other armed services.
 In December 1985, Agosti was found guilty of eight specific counts of torture and was sentenced to four and a half years in prison.
 The Argentine Supreme Court further reduced the sentence to three years and nine months.

 The only one of the top-ranking junta to serve his complete sentence, Agosti was released from prison on May 9, 1989.
 In 1990, he and other former top officers were pardoned by President Carlos Saul Menem as part of a reconciliation process.
-His appeal in 1993 to have his military rank restored was not successful in the courts.
+His appeal in 1993 to have his military rank restored was not successful in the courts, with the Supreme Court of Argentina ultimately rejecting his military rank restoration effort that year as well.
 Orlando Ramón Agosti died in 1997.